SkullKill/RTSA/README.md

 # rpi-temp-snmp-alarm (RTSA)

+please refer to the wifi for pictures of the setup [RTSA Wiki](https://github.com/SkullKill/RTSA/wiki)

 Design for **Monitoring Fridge/Freazer**.
 Will activate relay (that can drive a strobe/siren/doorBell) when the temperature is out of range.
 All values are also made available through SNMP for monitoring/alerting. e.g using PRTG/nagios